whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 From Phyllis Hugunien:

 You are an awesome teacher.
 It's evident that you have a lot of technical knowledge but you never lord it over anyone.
 You are always humble, willing to break concepts down into their smallest components, in order to help the other person get it!
 I mean every word and thanks for being so giving and embodying what the Turing spirit is all about.

+From Chris Dale:

+I personally wanted to say thank you, again, for running the drills-for-skills program.
+It is a huge thing to spend time with others and help them, it shows compassion and caring about the content you are learning/teaching, as well as your commitment to the school and it’s denizens.
+Keep going forward, I look forward to what you may be able to pass on to me in the future.

+From Ali Schlereth:

+This module I had the pleasure of teaming up with Schutte in Pahlka Posse.
+He was a great addition to our group.
+One of the things I appreciate most about him, is his enthusiasm for solving problems.
+Early in our project, when working with a foreign tool, he put together a solution and offered it up before many of the rest of us had even had time to devote to figuring it out.
+He continued to be a devoted part of our team contributing great ideas and feedback along the way.

 ## E: Community Participation